cnishina/chatbot-with-yuka/README.md

 ```

 Create a .env file at the root of this project and copy the `<access_token>`
 from the URL string.
+In addition, add in the `<channel>` where the bot should
+send messages.
 This should look as follows:

 ```
 ACCESS_TOKEN=<access_token>
+CHANNEL=<channel>
 ```

 ## Running chatbot with poetry